kitao/pyxel/README.md

 ## How to Contribute

-### Building Overview

-Pyxel is built primarily using Rust, and installed via Pip.
-Ensure you have the *nightly* version of Rust installed with `rustup`, or `make` will generate build errors.

-The `make clean build` command will not install the build, so ensure you run ``pip3 install --force-reinstall `ls -rt ./dist/*.whl | tail -n 1` `` followed by `python3 -m unittest discover ./crates/pyxel-extension/tests` to install it.

-By default, `make clean test` will build and install Pyxel, and will then run *all* of the tests in the examples directory, so if you do not wish to run some of these examples, you will need to comment them out of the Makefile.

-For more information and a direct look at the build tasks, check the [Makefile](Makefile) directly.

 ### Submitting Issues

 Use the [Issue Tracker](https://github.com/kitao/pyxel/issues) to submit bug reports and feature/enhancement requests.
 Before submitting a new issue, ensure that there is no similar open issue.